Access Token API

 If you're not sure which key type you have, use this table:

-| Key type | Who uses it |
+| Key type | Description |

 |---|---|

-| Merchant keys | Merchants and smaller partners acting on a merchant's behalf |
+| Merchant keys | Standard API keys provided to a merchant, allowing access to their sales unit.
+Used by merchants and sometimes by partners acting on a merchant's behalf. |

-| Partner keys | Partners acting on behalf of all their merchants |
+| Partner keys | Elevated API keys provided to large partners, allowing access to all their merchants' sales units.
+Used by partners acting on behalf of all their merchants. |

-| Accounting keys | Partners with access to the Report API only |
+| Accounting keys | Specialty keys provided to accounting partners, giving them access to the Report API for one of their merchants' sales units. |

-| Merchant-level keys | Donations product users |
+| Merchant-level keys | Specialty keys provided to Donations product users, allowing them to review their donations proceeds. |

 - Merchant keys